 George Edward Collins was the third son of Charles Collins and was born at 19 Horsham Road in October 1880.
 He studied at Epsom, Lambeth School of Arts and “The Langham”.

 George married Clara (another artist) in 1916; they remained in Dorking residing at 15 Arundel Road.
-They had two children; a son and a daughter, Helen, who painted horses.
+They had two children; a son Patrick and a daughter, Helen, who became known for her paintings of horses.

 During the First World War George served with a Searchlight Battery and after his retirement in 1947 painted bird pictures and the ancient buildings of Surrey in the countryside around his home.
 He died in 1967 and is buried with Clara in Peaslake.

 This book is 108 pages with black and white drawings.
 Reprinted in 2015.